-The XmlTextReader class is an implementation of XmlReader and provides a parser over XML text.
+The XmlTextReader class is an implementation of XmlReader, and provides a fast, performant parser.
 It enforces the rules that XML must be well-formed.
-It is neither a validating nor a non-validating parser, since it does not use document type definition (DTD) or schema information.
-It can read text in blocks or read characters from a stream.
+It is neither a validating nor a non-validating parser since it does not have DTD or schema information.
+It can read text in blocks, or read characters from a stream.

 The XmlTextReader provides the following functionality:

-Checks that the DTD is well-formed.
-However, it does not use the DTD for validation or adding default attributes.
-The DTD is used for entity expansion if the EntityHandling property is set to ExpandEntities, or if the ResolveEntity method is called on an EntityReference node.
+- Checks that the DTD is well-formed.
+However, does not use the DTD for validation, expanding entity references, or adding default attributes.

-Provides a fast XML parser, because the XmlTextReader does not have the overhead involved with validation checking.
+- Provides a performant XML parser, because the XmlTextReader does not have the overhead involved with validation checking.

 The XmlTextReader uses an XmlResolver to locate external resources, such as DTDs, so it can check DTDs to see if they are well-formed.
 For more information on the XmlResolver, see Resolving Resources Using the XmlResolver.

-The encoding declaration, <?xml version="1.0" encoding="ISO-8859-5"?>, contains an encoding attribute that sets the encoding for your document.
+<?xml version="1.0" encoding="ISO-8859-5"?>, contains an encoding attribute that sets the encoding for your document.
 The XmlTextReader has an Encoding property that returns the character encoding found in the encoding attribute in the XML declaration.
-If no encoding attribute is found, the default for the document is set to UTF-8 or UTF-16 based on the first two bytes of the stream.
+If no encoding attribute is found, the default for the document is set to UTF-8.